 Mayo Clinic Hospital is a tertiary care hospital providing comprehensive services to the critically ill patients in the surgical and medical intensive care units, specialized solid-organ transplant unit, advanced cardiac care unit and neurocritical care unit.

 The ambulatory clinic facilities provide clinical services ranging from primary care to specialty care across the continuum.
 Additionally, hospital and clinic based procedural units offer state of the art services to patients across the spectrum of wellness.

 Simulation training occurs in the state of the art J. Wayne and Delores Barr Weaver Simulation Center.
 The center boasts 9,600 square feet of training space using exact replications of the clinical areas.
 This allows for "real life" training using high-fidelity training devices and standardized patients to augment the realism.
 Procedural expertise will be achieved using models and simulations to prepare the learner safely for practice in the clinical environment.

 After successfully completing this fellowship, you receive a certificate of completion from Mayo Clinic School of Health Sciences.

 As a fellow, you have varying shift lengths, which include both day and night shifts as well as weekend coverage.
 Accreditation Council for Graduate Medical Education (ACGME)-hour restrictions are followed.
 An average of 40 to 60 hours a week is spent in the hospital setting.

-Each year, Mayo Clinic School of Health Sciences admits one learner to the Nurse Practitioner or Physician Assistant Critical Care Fellowship.
+Each year, Mayo Clinic School of Health Sciences admits one learner to the Nurse Practitioner or Physician Assistant Critical Care Fellowship in October, as well as one learner in April.
 This ensures that you receive tailored instruction and a comprehensive educational experience.